VP Bank

 VP Bank AG is a Liechtenstein-based bank headquartered in Vaduz and specialized in private banking.
 It was founded on April 6, 1956 by Princely Councillor of Commerce Guido Feger and is one of the three major banks in Liechtenstein along with the LGT Group and the LLB.

-In addition to its head office in Liechtenstein, VP Bank Group has subsidiary companies with banking licences in Switzerland, Luxembourg, the British Virgin Islands and Singapore, as well as an asset management company in Hong Kong.
+In addition to its head office in Liechtenstein, VP Bank Group has subsidiary companies with banking licences in Switzerland, Luxembourg, the British Virgin Islands and Singapore.

-The A registered shares of VP Bank are listed on SIX Swiss Exchange in Zurich, Switzerland.
+The A registered shares of VP Bank are listed on SIX Swiss Exchange in Zürich, Switzerland.